JaredP94/SFML-Sewer-Swimmers/docs/README.md

 # Sewer Swimmers
-A 2D arcade game made in C++ with the use of SFML for rendering purposes
+A 2D arcade game made in C++11 with the use of SFML as a GUI render layer.